-4. Drawing can increase brain activity
+4. Drawing increases brain activity

-Drawing can increase your brain’s activity in several ways.
+Being engaged in drawing increases your brain’s activity in several ways.
 First, the act of drawing itself requires the use of several different brain functions, including visual processing, spatial awareness, and fine motor control.

 These functions are all associated with different areas of the brain, and engaging them simultaneously can lead to increased brain activity.

 As you plan and execute a drawing, you are considering different options and making decisions about what lines and shapes to use, how to create specific effects, or how to achieve a desired look.
 This process of creative problem-solving engages your brain and ups brain activity as you consider different possibilities and make decisions.

 In drawing, when done at a high level, it is certain that one must be fully present, and focused on the act of placing marks on paper – since many design choices have to be made for with each pen stroke such as location, line shape and size, color, value, pressure, speed of movement and so on.
 This ability to make quick decisions and execute on multiple levels of complexity all at once likely stimulates the brain to adapt to processing and acting intuitively towards a certain goal.

 Drawing problems can often start as complex and abstract concepts, by the time they are represented on canvas, visuals become very concrete (even if still abstract in style).
 This funneling of ideas, and distillation of that which must be put down on canvas from that which is the less relevant is a laborious cognitive task that is bound to improve problem-solving skills as you level up your drawing skills.

 Drawing improves creativity in a multitude of ways.

 The act of drawing requires the use of creativity as you plan and execute your artwork.
 This may involve coming up with new ideas, trying out different techniques, or experimenting with different materials.